2018 NBA Free-Agency Big Board: Top 25 Free Agents Remaining

 His previous NBA mileage makes him better served for an instant-offense role than a prominent one, as he's coming off the three worst shooting campaigns of his career.
 But he can still dominate in spurts—two playoff outbursts of 25-plus points attest—and Miami has been more than happy to give him every chance to do that.

-Kyle O'Quinn just did the impossible: He flew under the radar while playing for the New York Knicks.
+Kyle O'Quinn just did the impossible: He flew under the radar while playing for the Knicks.

 Even if casual fans rarely notice O'Quinn, executives appreciate his subtle skills.
 It sounds easy to overlook a player with career averages of 5.8 points and 4.9 rebounds in 15.2 minutes.
 It's harder to be unimpressed upon realizing his per-36-minute marks jump to 13.8 points on 51.8 percent shooting, 11.5 rebounds, 3.2 assists and 2.4 blocks.